 FIGURE 4.4 Members of the Domain Archaea.
 (A) A false-color transmission electron micrograph of the methanogen Methanospirillum hungatei.
-(Bar = 0.5 $\mu$ m.)
+(Bar = 0.5 μ m.)
 (B) An aerial view above Redwood City, California, of the salt ponds whose color is due to high concentrations of extreme halophiles.
-(C) A false-color scanning electron micrograph of Sulfolobus, a hyperthermophile that grows in waters as hot as 90°C. (Bar = 0.5 $\mu$ m.) "" What advantage is afforded these species that grow in such extreme environments?
+(C) A false-color scanning electron micrograph of Sulfolobus, a hyperthermophile that grows in waters as hot as 90°C. (Bar = 0.5 μ m.) "" What advantage is afforded these species that grow in such extreme environments?

-duction of methane (natural) gas is important in their energy metabolism (FIGURE 4.4A).
+environments devoid of oxygen gas.
+The production of methane (natural) gas is important in their energy metabolism (FIGURE 4.4A).
 In fact, these archaeal species release more than 2 billion tons of methane gas into the atmosphere every year.
-About a third comes from the archaeal species living in the stomach (rumen) of cows (see Chapter 2).
+About a third comes from the archaeal species living in the stomach (rumen) of cows.

 Another group is the extreme halophiles (halo = "salt"; phil = "loving").
-They are distinct from the methanogens in that they require oxygen gas for energy metabolism and need high concentrations of salt (NaCl) to grow and reproduce.
+They are distinct from the methanogens in that they require oxygen gas for energy metabolism and need high concentrations of salt (up to 30% NaCl) to grow and reproduce.
 The fact that they often contain pink pigments makes their identification easy (FIGURE 4.4B).
 In addition, some extreme halophiles have been found in lakes where the pH is greater than 11.

-A third group is the hyperthermophiles that grow optimally at high temperatures approaching or surpassing 100°C.
+A third group is the hyperthermophiles that grow optimally at temperatures above 80°C.